mccare/HomeAutomation/piGateway/readme.md

 # Send Receive (without mosquitto)

-I have changed the Gateway.c code so it doesn't talk to mosquitto any more and will just send and receive packets for testing out my RFM69CW config.
+SenderReceiver will just send and receive packets for testing out the RFM69CW config.
 Motivation being to debug my RFM69CW sensor setup.

 In further development the sender part can now be used to create sensor nodes on rasperry pi.
 Measuring scripts can write a line into the named pipe.
 See transport.c for configuration